-In casual American English, "Is that your jacket on the chair?" sounds like "ihz DHAT yer JA-kuht ahn dhuh CHAIR".
-Several things happen here, and the headline one is the Y-Merging (gotcha, didja): the T/D/S/Z fuses with the following Y into CH or J. Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.
+Americans pronounce "Is that your jacket on the chair?" as "ihz DHAT yer JA-kuht ahn dhuh CHAIR" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Y-Merging (gotcha, didja) — the T/D/S/Z fuses with the following Y into CH or J. It lands on that, what turns word-by-word reading into actual conversation.
+Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.